zix99/simple-auth/README.md

   - Refactor session to be passable and generic
   - Support JWT signature checking
 - TOTP
-- CLI tool: deactivate, activate
+- CLI tool: deactivate, activate, singleuse
-- Prometheus
+  - Bundle in dockerfile
 - Embed all resources into single exe?
-- Docker / docker-compose gateway example

 # License